guancio/kth-on-rpi2/rpi2-port/README.md

 Make sure you have prepared the tftpboot folder in advance, or change the target directory at the bottom of CMakeLists.txt.

+The test kernels are all meant for use with U-Boot, and in order to use them with only the default Raspberry Pi 2 bootloader, you need to change two things.
+First, you need to find the two instances of "0x1000000" in linker.ld.
+Replace them with "0x8000".
-The test kernels are all meant for use with U-Boot, unless they are suffixed with "-standalone", which means that the .img file created when compiling should simply replace kernel.img or kernel7.img on a SD card with just the RPi2 firmware.
+The, you need to comment out the function "uart_disable" where it is called in kernel_main, in the file kernel.c.
+The .img file created when compiling should simply replace kernel.img or kernel7.img on a SD card with just the RPi2 firmware, so you might want to delete those from your SD card and rename your image file "kernel.img".

 boot.scr is a U-Boot boot script which should first be made an image by executing the command